spring-attic/spring-hadoop/docs/src/info/readme.txt

 3. DISTRIBUTION JAR FILES

-The Spring Hadoop jars files can be found in the 'dist' directory.
+The Spring for Apache Hadoop jars files can be found in the 'dist' directory.

 4. GETTING STARTED